sebastianspicker/chronikwerk/docs/capture-ticket.md

-# Bug_Report
+# Capture Ticket

 ## Context
-This page tracks publication decisions for bug_report during steady build work.
+This page tracks publication decisions for capture ticket during steady build work.

 ## Usage
 - Merged scattered the main flow guidance into the docs.